Tutt Library Research Guides

 You can submit up to 5 accompanying files.
-These could be datasets, videos (mp4, mov, wmv), audo files (mp3, wav) or photographs (tiff or jpeg).
+These could be datasets, videos (mp4, mov, wmv), audio files (mp3, wav) or photographs (tiff or jpeg).
 There is a special step on the form to attach these files.
-If any one files is over 500 MB in size, it will not submit through the form.
+If any single file is over 500 MB in size, it will not submit through the form.
 You will need to contact interim manager Jessy Randall to make alternative arrangements.

 YES!
 First make sure each separate Word file is converted to a PDF/A (see instructions above if you aren't sure how).
 Then use the free utility called PDF-SAM.
 SAM stands for "Split and Merge", so this program allows you to merge multiple PDFs into one.
 PDF-SAM is located on the library lobby computers and lab computers.
 You can download it onto your laptop.
 Here are step-by-step instructions